FindMySchool LogoFindMySchool

 A useful context point for families is the school’s recent trajectory.
 External review language describes an inclusive culture with calm social times and rising expectations, which matters because it suggests the school has moved beyond “stabilise first, improve later” and is now working on the finer detail of learning, literacy support and attendance.

 This is an 11 to 16 secondary, so the headline data is GCSE-focused.
-In the FindMySchool GCSE outcomes ranking (based on official data), the school is ranked 2,177th in England and 6th in Worthing.
-This reflects solid performance, in line with the middle 35% of schools in England (25th to 60th percentile).
+In the FindMySchool GCSE outcomes ranking (based on official data), the school is ranked 3,185th out of 3,895 schools in England and 6th in Worthing.
+This places the academic ranking in the lower part of the national table, though local context and progress measures also matter.

 The practical implication for parents is straightforward.
 If you want a school where progress is positive and expectations are rising, the data supports that.
 If you are particularly focused on a broad EBacc pathway, it is worth asking how the school is increasing participation in modern foreign languages and how option guidance is structured at Key Stage 4, because EBacc uptake has been identified as an area that needs strengthening.